dejan-joksimovich/dejan-joksimovich/README.md

 **💻 About me**
 - A Computer Science student from Slovenia
 - Full-stack web developer building real-world applications with Django, HTMX and React
-- Focused on clean backend architecture and practical web development

 **🛠 Tech Stack**